 Temporomandibular joint disorder, or TMJ in Courtice, is a condition affecting your jaw joints and the muscles controlling the movement of your lower jaw.
-Your temporomandibular joints hinge your lower jaw, connecting the jawbone to your skull and normally allow it to move smoothly from side to side and up and down, so you can talk, eat, yawn and laugh without pain or discomfort.
+Your temporomandibular joints hinge your lower jaw, connecting the jawbone to your skull, and usually allow it to move smoothly from side to side and up and down so you can talk, eat, yawn, and laugh without pain or discomfort.

 What Causes TMJ Disorder?

 The reason why some people develop this disorder is often difficult to pinpoint.
-Sometimes it’s due to a combination of factors such as arthritis, jaw injury, or genetics.
-People with a painful jaw often have a condition called bruxism, where they clench and grind their teeth.
-Usually, this occurs during sleep as it is largely a nocturnal condition.
+Sometimes, it’s due to arthritis, jaw injury, or genetics.
+People with a painful jaw frequently have a condition called bruxism, where they clench and grind their teeth.
+Usually, this occurs during sleep as it is essentially a nocturnal condition.
 However, many people who regularly clench and grind their teeth will not go on to develop TMJ problems in Ajax.

 What Are the Signs of TMJ Disorders?

 Typical signs of TMJ disorders in Pickering include difficulty chewing or biting without pain.
 You may experience facial pain, and your jaw could feel tender or painful.
 The pain can affect one or both of your temporomandibular joints and extend to your ears.
 Your jaw joints may lock, making it difficult to open and close your mouth comfortably.
-When you open and close your mouth, you may notice a clicking or popping sensation.
+You may notice a clicking or popping sensation when you open and close your mouth.

 Treating TMJ Headaches and Pain